Saint Francis Honors Volunteers During National Volunteer Week

 There are nearly 125 active volunteers at Saint Francis Healthcare.

-“Every volunteer here is very dedicated,” said Volunteer Coordinator Teresa Lukefahr.
+“Every volunteer here is very dedicated,” said Volunteer Manager Teresa Lukefahr.
 “They come in every week to do their job.
 They are the most unselfish people.”

 Junior volunteers must be between the ages of 14 and 17.
 Areas of service include admitting and transporting patients and assisting at information desks.
 Sign up for the Summer Junior Volunteer Program at Saint Francis Medical Center.
 All junior volunteers must attend an orientation class prior to the start of volunteer service.